SaladTechnologies/comfyui-api/README.md

 - `<comfy-version>` is the version of ComfyUI used
 - `<api-version>` is the version of the comfyui-api server
 - `<model|base>` is the model used.
 There is a `base` tag for an image that contains ComfyUI and the comfyui-api server, but no models.
 There are also tags for specific models, like `sdxl-with-refiner` or `flux-schnell-fp8`.

+## Contributing

+Contributions are welcome!
+Please open an issue or a pull request if you have any suggestions or improvements.
+ComfyUI is a powerful tool with MANY options, and it's likely that not all of them are currently supported by the comfyui-api server.
+If you find a feature that is missing, please open an issue or a pull request to add it.
+Let's make productionizing ComfyUI as easy as possible!